Creating a first scenario

 Click the green “Save” button to save your task.

-Executing tasks without a scenario
+Executing actions without a scenario

 Sometimes you just want to quickly execute a custom action without all the hassle of creating a scenario for it and adding it to the scenario.

-Click the green “Run” button next to the custom task you want to execute.
+Click the green “Run” button next to the custom action you want to execute.
 When you do this, a modal window will open which asks you which stack item you want to execute the custom action on, and if you want to execute it on all instances.
 Click the green “Run” button to actually execute the task.

 After the task has been completed, if you click in the menu on the left on “History”, you’ll see a line with the description “Run task: ……”.
 Using the “details” button on the left, you can see the output of the task (if any).